 The notion and belief that most of us will earn our living in the future through an employee/employer relationship is well on its way to the scrap heap of workplace history… mainly as a result of technological breakthroughs and developments in recent years.
 Places of work is changing rapidly and accompanying that, also the needs and requirements of a future job market place.

-The transformation path of moving from the “job-centric” economic and social system – that we are all familiar with, are accustom too and which emerged during the Industrial Revolution – to an information-powered “individualized-emotional driven economy” and society, currently is, and is going to be pretty painful and awfully disruptive for many people.
+The transformation path of moving from the “job-centric” economic and social system – that we are all familiar with, are accustom too and which emerged during the Industrial Revolution – to an information-powered “individualized-emotional driven ” and society, currently is, and is going to be pretty painful and awfully disruptive for many people.